oxarbitrage/bitshares-core/programs/gwallet/README.md

 ### Translations

 i18n is easy with wxWidgets and poEdit.
 A new menu option will be available to change language of application.
-All strings to be translated are wrappered in the code with `_("string to be translated")` while strings that will not be translated are wrappered with `wxt("to not be translated")` in the code.
+All strings to be translated are wrappered in the code with `_("string to be translated")` while strings that will not be translated are wrappered with `wxt("to not be translated")`.

 ### Test cases